Ian Williams (speedway rider)

-Ian Williams (born 4 August 1931) is a former speedway rider from Wales.
+Ian Williams (born 4 August 1931) is a former motorcycle speedway rider from Wales.
+With no Welsh team to represent, he earned eight international caps for the England national speedway team.

 Speedway career

+Williams began his career riding for the Port Talbot and District Motor Club on grass at the Swansea Greyhound Stadium on 26 June 1947.

 Williams was a leading speedway rider in the 1950s.
 He reached the final of the Speedway World Championship in the 1957 Individual Speedway World Championship.

-He rode in the top tier of British Speedway from 1957 to 1963, riding for Swindon Robins.
+He rode in the top tier of British Speedway from 1957 to 1963, riding for Swindon Robins and became the club captain.